X

 • Enable customer reviews and ratings on your website.

 • Leverage social proof software.
-Use a CRO tool to provide your website’s visits, leads generated, and conversions in real-time.
+Use a CRO tool to provide your website’s visits, leads generated, and conversions in real time.
 Third, encourage customer testimonials and display them on your website.
 Finally, create detailed case studies that show your previous customers’ problems and explain how you solved them.

 Make your site easily navigable

 Complicated website architecture frustrates customers and prevents them from converting.
 To prevent that, you need to optimize your website navigation.
 Start with your navigation menu.
 Reduce the number of categories and subcategories – include the most relevant ones.
 The categories should be logical and informative, helping customers find the right content faster.
-For those customers that already know what they are searching for, you should also offer search and filtering functionalities.
+For those customers who already know what they are searching for, you should also offer search and filtering functionalities.

 Turn Customers into Brand Advocates